Aqua Voice × Claude Cowork: Systematizing Voice Input Customization with Automated Weekly Analysis

 Summary Delivered via Slack DM

-If the test results from "2-3.
-Manually Run the Task Once for Testing" arrive in Slack, it's a success.
-The actual report that arrives looks like this:
+Success is confirmed when the test results from "2-3.
+Manually Test-Run the Task Once" arrive in Slack.
+The actual report will look like the following.

-The body text is in the following format (only a one-line summary of type, recommendation score, and count):
+The body text will be in the following format (only a one-line summary of type, recommendation rate, and count).

 Aqua Voice Weekly Analysis Report 2026-05-24